Apollo3zehn/PureHDF/README.md

 var dataset = root.Dataset("myDataset");
 var memoryDims = new ulong[] { 75, 25 };

-var datasetSelection = new HyperslabSelection(
+var datasetSelection = new RegularHyperslabSelection(
     rank: 3,
     starts: new ulong[] { 2, 2, 0 },
     strides: new ulong[] { 5, 8, 2 },